MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsEffectiveTenantDialPlan.md

 ## PARAMETERS

 ### -Identity
-The Identity parameter is the unique identifier of the user to retrieve the effective tenant dial plan for.
+The Identity parameter is the unique identifier of the user for whom to retrieve the effective tenant dial plan.

 ```yaml
 Type: UserIdParameter